hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 - **Data conversion**: depending on the telemetry encoding or vendor's implementation, a collector might receive data in a string format, while it needs to be an integer.
 A conversion processor can automatically convert such metrics so that users can run operations on them in the database.
 - **Tag extraction**: For certain metrics collected via gNMI, users may need to extract specific values and promote them to metric's tags to enable a nice layout in the database.

 gNMIc employs a large [set of processors][processors] that can help you transform and shape your data the way you need it.
-Processors can form processor pipelines and be associated with any configured output to enable flexible data pipelines.
+Processors can form processing pipelines and be associated with any configured output to enable flexible data pipelines.

 | [Processors][processors] |           |                  |              |             |
 | ------------------------ | --------- | ---------------- | ------------ | ----------- |